AayushPurswani/Titanic_Compeition/README.md

 # Titanic_Compeition

-Attempt at the infamous titanic compeition.
+Attempt at the infamous kaggle titanic compeition.